DanielG1010/config/README.md

 To make the changes load `setxkbmap -layout latam` or if using other keyboard layout like `us` then change `latam` for `us`

+Find a lot of cli tools in [charm](https://charm.sh/) currently trying glow and mods